JMRaichDev/FastPlace/README.md

 # Fast-Place
-A Fast Place Minecraft mod to place block more quickly for 1.8.9
+A Simple Fast Place Minecraft mod for 1.8.9